fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 5. The DRI for creating the patch release branch notifies the [DRI for release testing/QA](https://fleetdm.com/handbook/product#rituals) that the branch is available for completing [smoke tests](https://github.com/fleetdm/fleet/blob/main/.github/ISSUE_TEMPLATE/smoke-tests.md).

-6. DRI for release testing/QA makes sure someone follows the standard release instructions at the top of this document.
+6. The DRI for release testing/QA makes sure the standard release instructions at the top of this document are followed.
 Be sure that modifications to the changelog and config files are commited _on the `patch-*` branch_.

-When the patch has been released, return to finish the following steps.
+7. The DRI for release testing/QA notifies Zach Wasserman that the patch release is ready.
+Zach Wasserman releases the patch.

-7. Zach Wasserman cherry-picks the commit containing the changelog updates into a new branch, and merge that commit into `main` through a Pull Request.
+8. The DRI for creating patch the release branch cherry-picks the commit containing the changelog updates into a new branch, and merge that commit into `main` through a Pull Request.

-8. **Important!** Zach Wasserman manually checks the database migrations.
+9. **Important!** The DRI for creating patch the release branch manually checks the database migrations.
 Any migrations that are not cherry-picked in a patch must have a _higher_ timestamp than migrations that were cherry-picked.
 If there are new migrations that were not cherry-picked, verify that those migrations have higher timestamps.
 If they do not, submit a new Pull Request to increase the timestamps and ensure that migrations are run in the appropriate order.

    TODO [#2850](https://github.com/fleetdm/fleet/issues/2850): Improve docs/tooling for this.